Insights

 Why Your Quant Team Structure Is Costing You Senior Hires

-Most systematic funds design their quantitative teams around research output efficiency — not talent pipeline development.
+Most quant funds design their quantitative teams around research output efficiency — not talent pipeline development.
 The structural consequences show up in recruiting conversations, retention rates, and the kind of candidates who accept offers versus those who don't.

 The ML Research Problem: Why Hedge Funds Keep Losing Machine Learning Talent